 You may want to consider that your dog is also eating rocks to get your attention.
 Shared activities will also help with this issue, but you may want to try sports like herding that gives them positive attention and physical stimulation.
 When you train with your dog for one of these programs, not only will he master some basic obedience skills, but he will also get more attention from you, which can help him break his dangerous rock.

 You may also want to get your dog a chew toy that he plays with the outside to help break him from attention-seeking.
 This toy will also help to occupy his time and prevent boredom.
-Remember that dogs that eat rocks need to be supervised all the time when in your backyard or at the dog park.
+Remember that dogs that eat rocks need to be supervised all the time when in your backyard.

 Why is my dog obsessed with rocks?